Sutvij/EV_Adoption-Analysis/README.md

-# ⚡ ElectriVue: Electric Vehicle Population Analysis Dashboard
+# ⚡Electric Vehicle Population Analysis Dashboard

 A dynamic, interactive Power BI dashboard built to analyse the adoption, performance, and demographic distribution of over 150,000 electric vehicles across the United States.